cazbella/react-portfolio/README.md

 ### Credit

 I had help from my tutor and ask BCS for this challenge.
 I also used Stack Overflow extensively, as well as the React, Bootstrap and FontAwesome docs.
+I also used lots of code examples from the lessons this week.

 ## Installation
 Installation: